 The other important thing about pensions is that, if you are contributing to a workplace pension scheme, your employer has to pay in too, at least 3% of your qualifying earnings under current auto-enrolment rules.
 This is a fantastic bonus that can really make a huge difference in the growth of your pension pot over time.
 Pensions are also tax-efficient.
 You get tax relief on what you pay in, at a rate of 20% for basic rate taxpayers, 40% for higher rate taxpayers, and 45% for additional rate taxpayers, up to a maximum of 100% of your earnings or a £60,000 annual allowance, whichever is lower.
 What that means in practice is that a £100 contribution only costs you £80 if you’re a basic rate taxpayer.
 You also get the perk of being able to take out up to 25% of your pot as a tax-free cash lump sum once you reach the age of 55.

 Rental income vs dividends

 When you die, your estate will be subject to inheritance tax (IHT), and this includes properties you own and investments like a share portfolio.
-As property prices have risen, especially in London and the South East, more people have been caught in the IHT net.
+As property prices have risen over the years (especially in London and the South East) more people have been caught in the IHT net.
 The current IHT threshold is £325,000 for a single person, and any assets worth more than this are subject to tax at a rate of 40%.
 Check out our article '10 best ways to avoid inheritance tax' for more information on how to minimise inheritance tax.